Steven Spielberg: 1993–1998: Oscar winner

 Ebert wrote, "Flaubert once wrote that he disliked Uncle Tom's Cabin because the author was constantly preaching against slavery.
 'Does one have to make observations about slavery?' he asked.
 'Depict it; that's enough.'
 And then he added, 'An author in his book must be like God in the universe, present everywhere and visible nowhere.'
 That would describe Spielberg, the author of this film.
 He depicts the evil of the Holocaust, and he tells an incredible story of how it was robbed of some of its intended victims.
 He does so without the tricks of his trade, the directorial and dramatic contrivances that would inspire the usual melodramatic payoffs.
 Spielberg is not visible in this film.
 But his restraint and passion are present in every shot."
-Filmmaker Claude Lanzmann, criticized the film for its weak representation of the Holocaust.
-Imre Kertész, a Hungarian author and concentration camp survivor, also disliked the film, saying, "I regard as kitsch any representation of the Holocaust that is incapable of understanding or unwilling to understand the organic connection between our own deformed mode of life and the very possibility of the Holocaust."
+Filmmaker Claude Lanzmann criticized the film for its weak representation of the Holocaust.
+Imre Kertész, a Hungarian author and concentration camp survivor, disliked the film, saying, "I regard as kitsch any representation of the Holocaust that is incapable of understanding or unwilling to understand the organic connection between our own deformed mode of life and the very possibility of the Holocaust."
 Thomson calls it "the most moving film I have ever seen."

+Spielberg used his percentage of profits to start the Shoah Foundation, a non-profit organization that archives testimonies of Holocaust survivors.In response to meeting Holocaust survivors during the filming of Schindler's List, Spielberg decided to use some of the proceeds from the film to establish the Survivors of the Shoah Visual History Foundation in 1994.
+The goal was to record the testimonies of survivors "before it was too late".
+Over 50,000 survivors were recorded.
+In 2006 the foundation transferred its archives to the University of Southern California and the name was changed to the Visual History Archive (VHA) at the USC Shoah Foundation.

-In 1994, Spielberg took a break from directing to spend more time with his family, and set up his new film studio, DreamWorks, with Jeffrey Katzenberg and David Geffen.
-After his hiatus, he returned to directing with a sequel to Jurassic Park, The Lost World: Jurassic Park (1997).
-A loose adaptation of Michael Crichton's novel The Lost World, the plot follows mathematician Ian Malcolm (Jeff Goldblum) and his researchers who study dinosaurs at Jurassic Park which is on an island and are confronted by another team with a different agenda.
-Spielberg wanted the onscreen creatures to be more realistic than in the first film; he used 3D storyboards, computer imagery and robotic puppets.
+In 1994, Spielberg took a hiatus to spend more time with his family, and set up his new film studio, DreamWorks, with Jeffrey Katzenberg and David Geffen.
+He returned with The Lost World: Jurassic Park (1997).
+A loose adaptation of Michael Crichton's novel, it follows Ian Malcolm and his researchers who study dinosaurs at Jurassic Park and are confronted by another team with a different agenda.
+Spielberg wanted the onscreen creatures to be more realistic than in the first film.
 Budgeted at $73 million, The Lost World: Jurassic Park opened in May 1997 and was one of the highest grossing films of the year.
-The J. Hoberman critic opined that The Lost World was "better crafted but less fun" than the first film, while The Guardian wrote "It looks like a director on autopilot [...]
+J. Hoberman called it "better crafted but less fun" than the first film, while The Guardian wrote "It looks like a director on autopilot [...]
 The special effects brook no argument."